TACC/agavedb/docs/index.rst

 A multiuser-aware key/value store built using the Agave metadata API

 The library interface is modeled on pickledb_, which is inspired by Redis_.
-Eventually, it will support Agave-based permissions and sharing.
-If you need a more document-oriented solution, you can utilize the underlying Agave API metadata service_.
+A key difference between AgaveDB and some other key stores is that it supports access controls on a per-key basis.

 **Usage:**

 .. code-block:: python

    from agavedb import AgaveKeyValStore, Agave ag = Agave.restore() db = AgaveKeyValStore(ag)